Shiranle07/Fakebook_Server/README.md

 ```

 ### 2. Set Up Environment Variables
-Create a `.env` file in the root directory of the project and add the necessary environment variables.
+Create a `.env.local` file in the config folder directory of the project and add the necessary environment variables.
 For example:

 ```
-MONGODB_URI=mongodb://localhost:8080/fakebook
+CONNECTION_STRING="mongodb://localhost:27017/Fakebook"
-JWT_SECRET=Fakebook.Fakebook.Fakebook key
+PORT=8080
 ```

 ### 3. Start the Server